wilschmidtt/Google-Image-Scraper/README.md

 ![images](images/image_scraper.gif)

 ##### Breif Explanation:
 Search Google Images for the term 'cat' and download the first 50 images to appear, then search Google Images for the term 'dog on grass' and download the first 50 images to appear.
 All images are automatically saved into a folder titled 'google_images', and the images for each search term are saved into the 'cat' and 'dog_on_grass' folders respectively.
-All images are converted to .jpg
+All images are then converted to .jpg